-In the last 100 years, discoveries in both mathematics and physics have shown that meaning, and even information itself, can greatly depend of frame of reference.
+In the last 100 years, discoveries in both mathematics and physics have shown that meaning, and even information itself, can greatly depend on frame of reference.
 Here’s a list of three such discoveries, which we will take up more fully in our later Essays:

 - Einstein showed that everything is in motion, and that the motion of one object is relative to the motion of other objects.

-- Mathematician Kurt Goedel showed that no one system of mathematics (or logic) can express all the truths present in reality.
+- Mathematician Kurt Goedel showed that no one system of mathematics or logic can express all the truths present in reality.
 For example, in the Euclidian geometry of a flat plane, two parallel lines never meet.
-But in Non-Euclidean geometry of a spherical surface, they do
+But in Non-Euclidean geometry of a spherical surface, they do!

 - Modern physics says that forces can be interpreted as or waves or particle-like bundles of energy, depending on what the observer is looking for.
-This concept is called the particle-wave duality.”
+This concept is called the wave-particle duality.”
 It has led to the larger and lately popular concept of model-dependent reality – the belief that we can only know reality through models, with each model presenting a different and partial aspect of the complete truth.

 Meaning Requires an Observer

 Next, we realize there must be something or someone that holds and uses the frame of reference!
 Generically, this someone or something is called the “Observer.”